yggilabs/blog/docs/_previews/greenlight.md

 <h3 id="starting-the-game">Starting the Game</h3>
 <p>If this is anyone’s first time playing, read this aloud.</p>
 <blockquote>
-<p>We all know that each story has a beginning and an end.
-In this game, each character solidifies these two points at the beginning of a season.
-We play to find out what happens in between.</p>
+<p>We all know that every story has a beginning and an end.
+In this game, each character solidifies both these points when they start a season.
+We play the game to find out what happens in between.</p>
-<p>As we craft each scene, it is connected to an ever growing chain rooted in either the beginning or the end of a character’s story.
-The stuff in between is still unknown.</p>
+<p>As we craft each scene, it is connected to an ever growing chain of scenes rooted in either the beginning or the end of a character’s story.
+The stuff in between remains unknown.</p>
 <p>We explore the unknown by probing it’s edges.
 The points closest to what we already know.
 These points are known as <a href="#when-that-thing-happens-that-changes-everything">The Before</a> and <a href="#when-that-thing-happens-that-changes-everything">The After</a> because they are the points immediately before or after the unknown part of our story.</p>
 </blockquote>
 <p>If this is your first session or, you are beginning a new series, follow the steps in <a href="#the-season">The Season</a>.</p>
 <h2 id="the-season">The Season</h2>